lopcode/vips-ffm/README.md

 [libvips](https://github.com/libvips/libvips) bindings for JVM projects, using the "Foreign Function & Memory API" ([JEP 454](https://openjdk.org/jeps/454)), and the "Class-File API" ([JEP 457](https://openjdk.org/jeps/457)) released in JDK 22.
-The combination of libvips, FFM, and auto-generated helpers makes for fast and safe image manipulation in JVM systems.
+The combination of libvips, FFM, and auto-generated helpers means these bindings are complete (supporting all libvips operations), safe, and fast.

 Supports a vast range of image formats, including HEIC, JXL, WebP, PNG, JPEG, and more.
 Pronounced "vips (like zips) eff-eff-emm".

-Bindings are automatically generated using `jextract`, then used to introspect the `libvips` operations API and generate lightweight "helpers" to allow for safe, idiomatic usage.

-Like what you've read so far?
+Used the library, or just like what you've read so far?
 Please give the repo a star 🌟️!

 ## Usage